golimpio/atm-simulation/README.md

 The design pattern used as a base for solving the cash dispenser problem was the *Chain of Responsibility*.

-The typical implementation of a *Chain of Resposibility* for this specific problem (ATM simulation) has a flaw, mainly because it doesn't care if the request will be fully satisfied at the time the last object in the chain handles the request.
+The typical implementation of a *Chain of Responsibility* for this specific problem (ATM simulation) has a flaw, mainly because it doesn't care if the request will be fully satisfied at the time the last object in the chain handles it.

 For example:

-Assuming that the ATM has notes of $20 and $50 only (and it has enough to fulfil the withdraw):
+Assuming that the ATM has notes of $20 and $50 only (and it has enough money to fulfil the withdraw):

 - We want to withdraw $80
 - There are two cash dispensers, one for $50 and other for $20 bills.
-- The first object will dispense 1 X $50
+- The first one will dispense 1 X $50
-- The second and last object will dispense 1 X $20
+- The second (and last one) will dispense 1 X $20
+- $70 was dispensed so far
-- There is no object in the chain to handle the $10 balance left and it will make the request fail
+- There is no object in the chain to handle the $10 balance left, making this request to fail

-If the chain start with the $20 dispenser, it should work, but then another problem is introduced, because the small bills will finish a lot faster, creating an additional cost of constantly feeding the ATM.
+It would work if the chain start with the $20 dispenser, but then another problem is introduced, because the small bills will finish a lot faster, creating an additional cost of constantly feeding the ATM.

-The proposed solution, is still using this design pattern, but it will check if the last object in the chain will satisfy the request (the balance must be zero):
+The proposed solution is still using this design pattern as a base for its implementation, but it will check if the last object in the chain will satisfy the request before it handles the request to the next one:
 [Dispenser.java](https://github.com/golimpio/atm-simulation/blob/master/src/main/java/com/github/golimpio/atm/services/Dispenser.java)

 ### Target platforms

 - Mac OSX (tested on 10.9 Mavericks)
+- Linux (tested with OpenJDK 7)
 - [Heroku](https://www.heroku.com/)
 - Java stand alone application

-It should work on Linux, but it wasn't tested with OpenJDK.

 ### Minimum requirements